klaramozna/PSEMolDyn_GroupD/worksheet4/report/README.md

 # Report #
 ## Task 1 “Thermostats” ##
-* We created a general ```Thermostat``` that implements some of the functionalities that thermostats have in common, such as calculating kinetic energy or calculating current temperature
+* We created a general ```Thermostat``` that implements some of the functionalities that thermostats have in common, such as calculating kinetic energy or calculating current temperature.
 * We decided not to store a reference to the particles of the ```LinkedCellContainer``` in the thermostat.
 On one hand doing this would spare us some copying of the particles back and forth in each iteration.
-However, it would require us to keep track of when ```LinkedCellContaine```r and ```Thermostat``` are deleted and used, such as it does not come to any memory problems.
+However, it would require us to keep track of when ```LinkedCellContainer``` and ```Thermostat``` are deleted and used, such as it does not come to any memory problems.
 We decided to try to make our code less error-prone and increase maintainability by using copies instead of references.
 In each iteration, we update the state of the thermostat by calling the function ```updateState``` in ```Thermostat```.
 This is costly as we need to copy all particles twice per iteration (once with ```getParticleVector``` and then with ```updateState```).
 We might change this later when we optimize.
 * We implemented three types of Thermostats.
 The simple and gradual thermostat, as described in the worksheet.
 We also have another subclass, ```FakeThermostat```.
 This class does not implement any functionality.
 It simply overrides the functions of ```Thermostat``` with functions, that do not do anything.
 We decided that this will make our code in the ```Simulation``` class simpler and easier to read, compared to having many if conditions that check whether a thermostat is present or not.

 ## Task 2 “Simulation of the Rayleigh-Taylor instability” ##